webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Battle-Management.md

 - Ability/Cost/4
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/SUPPORT
+- Ability/Categories/Support
 ---

 ## Battle Management
+>4  Intellect

 As long as you use your action each round giving orders or advice, attack and defense actions taken by your allies within short range are eased.
 Action.